ddietz1/ddietz1.github.io/_projects/ROV_Retrieval.md

 tags: ["ROS 2", "Python", "BlueROV2", "OpenCV", "YOLO", "MAVROS"]
 date: 2025-11-15
-description: "A system for identifying, navigating to, and retriving object underwater using the BlueROV2 platform."
+description: "Autonomous navigation, sensing, and retrieval of underwater objects using the BlueROV2 platform."
 ---

 ### --- This project is currently in progress ---